 At Spree we ask leaders/helpers to follow the best practice advice for working safely with children contained in the Child Protection Policy that they normally use.
 It is good practice that any adult helpers accompanying groups, and who don’t normally work in that group, should be treated as ‘trainees’ and supervised by the experienced leaders when they are with young people.

 The Leaders' Guide given out to all leaders/helpers in advance of the weekend contains lots of advice about keeping young people safe over the weekend, and clear guidelines about what to do if an emergency arises or any form of child abuse is disclosed or suspected.
-The Leaders' Guide can be seen on the Downloads page and copies will be posted to all Groups booking in.
+The Leaders' Guide can be seen on the Downloads page and in June copies will be posted to all Groups booking in.

 Groups will need to supervise their young people at all times between 11:00 pm and 9:00 am, and at any other time when they are not taking part in an organised Spree activity.
 We ask leaders of groups to ensure that young people know in which tents the main male and female leaders are sleeping in case they have a problem during the night and need to find them.